Data Analytics … Definitions and Stages

 - The primary purpose of an exit meeting is to ensure the accuracy of the user information.

 Data visualization or graphic illustrations (e.g., charts, graphs, network analysis, etc.), written repetition (e.g., summaries), and itemized lists (bulleted or numbered) are good ways of emphasizing information.
 Using visual aids to support a discussion of major points results in the most retention of information.
 Language should be fact-based and neutral.
 But if the objective is to persuade an individual to accept recommendations, words with strong or emotional connotations should use.
-So we use a very strong word or a word that is inappropriate for the specific recipient that may lead to an unwanted response.
+So we use a very strong word or a word that is inappropriate for the specific recipient which may lead to an unwanted response.

 Therefore, we choose carefully meaningful language to attract the specific recipient.